Plant DetailShow Menu

 Flower Description:

-The flowers are green to yellow-green, .2 of an inch in diameter, with no petals.
+The flowers are green to yellow-green, 0.2 of an inch in diameter, with no petals, but have pale green bracts.
 Flowers are either male or female, but both are found on the same plant.
-Flowers are pollinated by flies.
+They are pollinated by bees.

 • Leaves: